Code-Institute-Submissions/miloszmisiek-ci-p3-personal.budget/TESTING.md

 I have manually tested the program by checking every option with valid and invalid entries through GitPod and Heroku terminals.
 During the code development, I was heavily relying on GitPod 'pylint' built-in feature.
 It checks for any pep8 errors or warnings.

 # Try/Except Function
-Parts of the code that required extra validation use Python built-in method *try/except*.
+Parts of the code that require extra validation use Python built-in method *try/except*.

 # Known Bugs
 Most of the bugs were found using [PEP8 Validator](http://pep8online.com/) which are documented in the [PEP8 Validation](#pep8-validation) section.

 During code development, all bugs were caught along the code structure process.

-**Categories Input Validation**
+**Categories Input Validation Issue**
 The first option to get users categories was to use one input entry with user categories stored as a string separated with commas.
 This caused a lot of issues with input validation, so it was decided to use a while loop with every category as one entry.
 To quit the while loop user must press 'q' and hit Enter.

 # Unsolved Bugs